Unboxed-Software/solana-course/content/cpi-guard.md

 anchor test
 ```

-### 5. Create token with CPI guard
+### 5. Create token with CPI Guard

-Before we write any tests, let's create a helper function that will create a Token account with the CPI guard extension.
+Before we write any tests, let's create a helper function that will create a Token account with the CPI Guard extension.
 Let's do this in a new file `tests/token-helper.ts` and a new function called `createTokenAccountWithCPIGuard`.

 Internally, this function will call:
 - `SystemProgram.createAccount`: Allocates space for the token account
 - `createInitializeAccountInstruction`: Initializes the token account
-- `createEnableCpiGuardInstruction`: Enables the CPI guard
+- `createEnableCpiGuardInstruction`: Enables the CPI Guard

 ```ts
 import {